Oxford Town Hall: Later developments

-Oxford City Police moved to a new police station further down St Aldate's in 1936 and the central public library moved to new facilities at Westgate Centre in Queen Street which were completed in 1972.
+Oxford City Police moved to a new police station further down St Aldate's in 1936 and a new magistrates' court was opened in nearby Speedwell Street in 1969.
+The courtroom in the Town Hall continued to be used by the Crown Court until the opening of a new Oxford Combined Court Centre (opposite the police station) in 1985.

+The central public library moved to new facilities at Westgate Centre in Queen Street which were completed in 1972.
+Taking its place in the Town Hall, the Museum of Oxford was opened in 1975.